waisbrot/birdweather_daily_email/README.md

 # birdweather_daily_email

+I got a brace of [BirdWeather](https://app.birdweather.com) PUCs for myself and family members.
+Rather than checking stations regularly, I thought it'd be nice to get a daily digest email of what birds appeared:

 ![example email](/img/birds-email-1.png "Example email sent by the program")

-A personal project for sending a daily summary of the birds whose calls were identified by my stations on [BirdWeather](https://app.birdweather.com).
-And also learning some basic Go.
+The email goes out to all the family bird-listeners summarizing what birds were active yesterday at the different stations.
+I can see my parents home in the mountains trail behind my sea-level place in winter bird activity, due to colder temperatures.

+This project also serves as a vehicle for teaching myself programming in Go.
+That's the reason for the language selection.

 ## Usage